The Most Popular Baby Names of 2026: Trends & Predictions

 Not every influential name of 2026 will sit in the top five.
 Some of the more interesting movement happens just below that level, where names shift from appealing to genuinely hot.

-At the more mainstream end, names like Florence, Ivy, Luca and Theodore look like stronger bets for parents who want a rising name without venturing too far off the map.
+At the safer end of rising, names like Florence, Ivy, Luca and Theodore suit parents who want momentum without going far off the map.
 They feel current, but they also have enough history or familiarity to last.

 One of the most useful ways to read baby name trends is to compare the UK and US side by side.
 The overlap is real, but the differences are often just as revealing.

 The big shared theme is that both countries still reward names that feel familiar, stylish and easy to use.
-Olivia is the obvious example on the girls’ side.
-It performs strongly in both markets and continues to look remarkably secure.
-Names like Amelia, Ava, Theodore and Noah also reflect this shared preference for polished, accessible choices.
+Olivia performs strongly in both markets, though US SSA 2025 shows it at #1 while easing.
+Charlotte is the name gaining real US pace at #2.
+Names like Amelia, Noah, Theodore and Oliver reflect the shared preference for polished, accessible choices.

 The differences are just as interesting.
-In England and Wales, Muhammad has become an essential part of the top-tier picture, while in the US the leading boys’ names remain more centred around Liam, Noah and Oliver.
-The UK also tends to lean slightly harder into vintage charm, with names like Arthur, Florence, Freya and Elsie feeling especially at home.
-The US, meanwhile, often gives more space to names with broader contemporary flair, including Mateo and variant-driven spellings like Sofia alongside Sophia.
+In England and Wales, Muhammad remains an essential part of the top-tier picture, while in the US the boys’ chart centres on Liam (#1, falling), Noah, Oliver and Theodore (#4, rising).
+The UK leans into vintage charm with Arthur, Florence, Freya and Elsie.
+The US top 100 also has more visible Hispanic-influenced names in the mix, including Mateo (#8), Santiago (#26), Thiago (#50), Gael (#86) and Emiliano (#94), alongside spelling variants like Sofia (#9) next to Sophia (#5).

 For parents, this matters because popularity is local.
 A name that feels refreshingly uncommon in one country may feel very familiar in another.
 That is one reason name trend tools are so helpful.
 Looking only at a global list can miss what is happening in your actual market.